Chekka Chivantha Vaanam: Development

-Cast and crew
+Casting

-In July 2017, reports in the media suggested that the film would feature four male characters, and actors Vijay Sethupathi, Arvind Swami, Fahadh Faasil and Dulquer Salmaan were in negotiations to play various roles.
+In July 2017, reports suggested that the film would feature four male characters, and actors Vijay Sethupathi, Arvind Swamy, Fahadh Faasil and Dulquer Salmaan were in negotiations to play various roles.
 While the first three actors eventually accepted to work on the film, discussions with Dulquer fell through.
-Silambarasan later signed the film in early September 2017, and an official announcement from the production studio confirmed the four lead actors were attached to the project.
-Telugu actor Nani had also held discussions with Mani Ratnam for a role in the film, but was later not included in the final cast.
+Silambarasan later signed on in early September 2017, and an official announcement from the production studio confirmed the four lead actors were attached to the project.
+Nani had also held discussions with Ratnam for a role in the film, but was later not included in the final cast.
 Prior to the beginning of the shoot, Silambarasan undertook a weight loss regimen to get into shape for his character.

-In the months leading up to the start of the shoot, there was speculation in the media that Silambarasan would be banned from the project after allegations were made by producer Michael Rayappan about the actor's non co-operation during the making of Anbanavan Asaradhavan Adangadhavan (2017).
-Despite protests from other film producers, Ratnam chose to retain Silambarasan in the film.
-In a media interaction during January 2018, Sethupathi confirmed that he would portray a full-length role, denying reports which suggested that he had a cameo appearance.
+In the months leading up to the start of the shoot, there was speculation in the media that Silambarasan would be banned from the project after allegations were made by producer S. Michael Rayappan about the actor's non co-operation during the making of Anbanavan Asaradhavan Adangadhavan (2017).
+Despite protests from other film producers, Ratnam chose to retain Silambarasan.
+In a media interaction during January 2018, Sethupathi confirmed that he would portray a full-length role, denying reports that it was a cameo.
 Fahadh later opted out due to scheduling conflicts, and was later replaced by Arun Vijay.